Privacy Policy

 - or there is a legitimate interest (Art.
 6(1)(f) GDPR),

-- and – where necessary – appropriate safeguards for any transfers to third countries
+- and – where necessary – appropriate safeguards are in place for any transfers to third countries

-(e.g. standard contractual clauses, EU-US Data Privacy Framework) are in place.
+(e.g. standard contractual clauses, EU-US Data Privacy Framework).

-Any further use of the data by these companies for their own purposes will only take place if there is a separate legal basis (e.g. consent).
+Any further use of the data by these companies for their own purposes shall only take place if there is a separate legal basis (e.g. consent).

 We may transfer personal data to authorities, courts or other public bodies if we are legally obliged to do so (Art.
 6(1)(c) GDPR) or if this is necessary for the establishment, exercise or defence of legal claims (Art.
 6(1)(f) GDPR).

-- Investigation of cases of abuse or fraud.
+- investigation of cases of misuse or fraud.

 9.8 Visibility and publication of profile data

-Certain information provided by the user may be visible to other users or the public, depending on the settings, e.g.:
+Certain information provided by the user may – depending on settings – be visible to other users or publicly, e.g.:

 - Name or profile name,